We may earn income from links in this post. Please read this Disclosure for details.

 Eating breakfast out is one of the best things to do in Mexico if you love exploring traditional Mexican cuisine such as platano con crema (fried plantain with cream), chilaquiles and huevos rancheros in all their classic glory.
 At La Cueva del Chango, in a rainforest-inspired setting on Calle 38 Nte just steps off Quina Avenida, you get a delicious traditional breakfast with the added bonus of beginning your morning surrounded by ferns, a gurgling creek and a leafy canopy which makes it an especially relaxing way to begin your day.

 6. Passion by Martin Berasategui – Best Upscale Restaurant in Playa del Carmen

 Passion by Martin Berasategui, a dining experience under the direction of the Spanish celebrity chef Martin Berasategui, has given Playa del Carmen has a whole new identity – culinary mecca.
 The acclaimed chef’s venture is located within Paradisus, a luxury all-inclusive resort at the end of 5th in Playa del Carmen’s northern edge.
 Known for his innovative Basque cuisine Berasategui earned his first Michelin star in 1993 and is highly regarded among globe-trotting food fans.
-Passion by Martin Berastegui features a tasting menu intended to complement the resort’s philosophy of ispiration for the five senses.
+Passion by Martin Berastegui features a tasting menu intended to complement the resort’s philosophy of inspiration for the five senses.